-Benefits Plans - Travel Accident Insurance and Secure Travel Plan
+Benefits Plans - BUSINESS Travel Accident Insurance and TRAVEL ASSISTANCE

-All active faculty and staff members traveling while on official University of Michigan Business (excluding vacations and everyday travel to and from work) are provided coverage for accidental death or permanent total disability.
+All active faculty and staff members traveling domestically and internationally while on official University of Michigan business (excluding everyday travel to and from work) are provided coverage for accidental death or permanent total disability.
 The university pays the full premium and you do not have to enroll in this coverage.

 - Coverage begins on your first day of work and continues until your last day of work at the University of Michigan.

-- If you die while traveling on University business, the plan provides a benefit of $100,000 or 10 times your annual salary, whichever is more, with a ceiling of $500,000.
+- If you die while traveling on university business, the plan provides a minimum benefit of $50,000 or 10 times your annual salary, whichever is more, with a ceiling of $500,000.
 The plan also pays benefits for dismemberment and disability.